 For the Finacial Aid Office's Financial Aid for DREAMers brochure, click here.

 Our undocumented students are eligible to apply for the majority of our scholarship offerings.
 Please visit our Financial Aid Website to learn more about the scholarship process and how to apply.

-For additional outside scholarships, Immigrants Rising, formerly Educators for Fair Consideration (E4FC), has an up to date Scholarship List with national and local scholarships for both undergraduate and graduate undocumented students.
+For additional outside scholarships, Immigrants Rising, formerly Educators for Fair Consideration (E4FC), has an up-to-date Scholarship & Fellowship List with national and local scholarships for both undergraduate and graduate undocumented students.

 Please contact us 650.949.7463 or firstname.lastname@example.org with questions or for more information.